Skip to main content

 Key Benefits

-Enters cells via the PepT1 transporter, accumulates in the nucleus, and competitively blocks the p65/RelA subunit from binding importin-alpha3, preventing NF-kB from reaching DNA and activating pro-inflammatory gene transcription.[3]
+Enters cells through the PepT1 transporter, accumulates in the nucleus, and competitively blocks the p65/RelA subunit from binding importin-alpha3.
+This stops NF-kB from reaching DNA and switching on pro-inflammatory genes, lowering TNF-alpha, IL-6, IL-8, and MMP-9 in cell models.[3]

-PepT1, the oligopeptide transporter that carries KPV into cells, is significantly upregulated in inflamed colonic tissue.
-This means KPV naturally concentrates where inflammation is greatest.[1][4]
+PepT1, the oligopeptide transporter that carries KPV into colonocytes, is upregulated in inflamed colonic tissue.
+In animal models KPV is taken up preferentially where inflammation is greatest, and its protective effect disappears in PepT1-deficient mice.[1][4]

 What is KPV?

-KPV (Lys-Pro-Val) is a tripeptide corresponding to amino acid residues 11 through 13 at the C-terminal end of alpha-melanocyte-stimulating hormone (alpha-MSH).
-Researchers at the University of Munster discovered through systematic amino acid deletion studies that this tiny fragment retains nearly all of alpha-MSH's anti-inflammatory capacity while completely lacking the melanocortin receptor binding domain required for pigmentation effects.
-It has a molecular weight of approximately 345 daltons.
+KPV (Lys-Pro-Val) is a tripeptide corresponding to the three C-terminal residues, positions 11 through 13, of alpha-melanocyte-stimulating hormone (alpha-MSH).
+Decades of melanocortin research established that this fragment retains much of alpha-MSH's anti-inflammatory activity while lacking the N-terminal sequence required for pigmentation.
+It is a small molecule, with a molecular formula of C16H30N4O4 and a molecular weight of roughly 342 daltons.

 How Does It Work?